Characterizations of generalized convex bodies of revolution

 we get from (\ref{mole}) that $B_w \subset \Delta$.
-Finally we observe that the collection of sets $\{B_v:v\in \tau_w\}$ covers the sphere.
+Finally, we observe that the collection of sets $\{B_v:v\in \tau_w\}$ covers the sphere.
 Hence $\Delta = \mathbb{S}^{d-1}$, i.e., any two sections of $K$ passing through $p$ are congruent.
-In virtue of S\"uss-Schneider's Theorem $K$ is a sphere \cite{schneider},\cite{suss}. $\Box$
+By the S\"uss-Schneider Theorem (see \cite{schneider, suss}), we conclude that $K$ is a sphere . $\Box$